 The main compound behind Nigella sattva’s health benefits is its active constituent, thymoquinone.
 Studies have shown this compound may benefit brain, liver and heart health, and support healthy blood sugar and blood pressure, just to name a few of its top benefits.

-And the seeds also deliver healthy amino acids, significant levels of iron, copper, zinc, phosphorus and other vitamins and minerals, as well as healthy sterols and fatty acids.
+And the seeds also deliver healthy amino acids, significant levels of iron, copper, zinc, phosphorus and other vitamins and minerals, as well as beneficial sterols and fatty acids.

 It’s important to note that black cumin seed is packed with phytosterols, which studies are increasingly showing have nutraceutical benefits that help to lower “bad cholesterol” or LDL” as well as total cholesterol numbers.

-The many researched benefits of black cumin seed
+The many researched benefits of black seed oil

 #1 — Protection against free radicals

 Research has shown that oxidative stress caused by free radicals is harmful to good health and cellular aging.
 Both in-vivo and in-vitro studies have demonstrated that Nigella Sativa delivers high levels of effective antioxidants to combat this oxidative stress, which could help you guard against destructive processes and the accelerated aging caused by those free radicals.